Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/File/chgrp_en.md

 ##EXAMPLES##

-* Change the group of the file.
+* Change the group of the file( The system has an user group named "sequoiadb" ).

 ```lang-javascript
 > File.chgrp( "/opt/trunk/file", "sequoiadb", false )